 Work Field or Partnership Opportunity Availability of Expertise Training Requirements Train crews There may not be sufficient experience in the Cree communities for some aspects of this type of work.
 Locomotive engineer training, CROR certification.
 Requiring higher education (university or college-level): Engineers (Rolling stock, track, structural) Management Human resource management (HR) Accounting Finance Procurement manager Administrative assistants There may not be sufficient individuals, with appropriate education and experience in the available in the Cree communities for some aspects of this type of work.
 University degree (bachelor's degree or higher, depending on the position) for managing positions.
 College-level degree will be required for supporting positions (technicians and assistants).
-Other administrative positions (not requiring higher education), such as: Clerks Document control It is expected that local Cree with relevant experience will be available to fill these positions.
-OMOT training only (see section 11.3.4: Operations Mobilization Orientation and Training for more details).
+Other administrative positions (not requiring higher education), such as: • Clerks • Document control It is expected that local Cree with relevant experience will be available to fill these positions.
+OMOT training only (see section 11.3.3.7 : Operations Mobilization Orientation and Training for more details).
 Environmental protection:Pollution managementWildlife management and protection Cree with knowledge of the regional fauna who already possess relevant knowledge and skills should be involved in the project.
 Environmental engineers will be responsible for preparing, adapting, and managing the pollution and general environmental protection plan for this project.
 There may not be enough candidates with the relevant education and experience available in the Cree communities.
 For technicians, a college-level specialization.
-For environmental engineers managing the environmental protection plan for the project: a university bachelor's degree in environmental engineering as well as multiple years of experience with this type of work.
+For environmental engineers managing the environmental protection plan for the project : a university bachelor's degree in environmental engineering as well as multiple years of experience with this type of work.
 Client services, including touristic services provided within the passenger train service It is expected that local Cree with relevant experience will be available to fill these positions.
-OMOT training only (see section 11.3.4: Operations Mobilization Orientation and Training for more details).
+OMOT training only (see section 11.3.3.7 : Operations Mobilization Orientation and Training for more details).
+IT management and staff It is uncertain whether local Cree with relevant experience will be available to fill these positions.
+Requires IT-specific training, college-level education.
+Operations control / train dispatching There may not be sufficient experience in the Cree communities for some aspects of this type of work.
+Train dispatcher training, CROR certification.
+Yard staff There may not be sufficient experience in the Cree communities for some aspects of this type of work.
+CROR certification would be required for yard crews, as well as specialized yard crew training.
+Locomotive engineer training for personnel operating mainline and shunting locomotives around the yard, as well as CCQ competency certificate for the operators of heavy machinery.